 GeoFoodie blog posts:

 The most recent blog post can be found on GeoFoodie Posts.
-You can also read blog entries currated according to their focus (Food, Hong Kong Spaces, and Social Positions).
+You can also read blog entries currated according to their topical focus (Food and Social Positions) or their geographies (General, East-West, China, Hong Kong).
 A complete and clickable index of individual posts on GeoFoodie is also available at Index of GeoFoodie Posts.

 Photographs on GeoFoodie:

 I like to take photographs.
 Sight Lines are photo galleries with little or no text.
 The main Sight Lines page has a brief description of each of four Sight Lines galleries:

 There is a fifth Sight Lines gallery called Art|Basel Hong Kong 2013.
 These are all images of artworks that appeared durring the festival period.
 A friend took the photo of the Charles Munka piece on my camera.

 All photographs on this site are my own unless attributed, which I will always do.

 Where is home?
 This page is a brief outline of the basic philosophy behind GeoFoodie and underpins how I approach each of the blog entries.

 Connecting Technology.
 I like technology, but have lost my edge.
 Part of the reason I started this blog was as a personal journey for me to feel more at home in the virtual world.
 This page offers a bit on that and an updated, annotated list of what programmes, apps and gadgets I use.